swiftlang/swift-evolution/proposals/NNNN-non-escapable.md

 For example, the current `TaskGroup` type is supposed to never be escaped from the local context;
 making it `~Escapable` would prevent this type of abuse and possibly enable other optimizations.

-#### Global non-escapable types with immortal lifetimes
+#### Global nonescapable types with immortal lifetimes

-This proposal currently prohibits putting values with non-escapable types into global or static variables.
+This proposal currently prohibits putting values with nonescapable types into global or static variables.
 We expect to eventually allow this by explicitly annotating a “static” or “immortal” lifetime.

 ## Alternatives considered